-It was officially the first day of fall last week, which can only mean one thing; winter’s coming!
+It was officially the first day of fall earlier in the week, which can only mean one thing; winter’s coming!
 And as the temperatures drop and the seasons change, we get to revel in the beauty of the fall colors.
 The mixtures of red, purple, orange and yellow are the result of processes that take place in the tree as the seasons change from summer to winter.

 But what are those processes, and why do they happen?
 What causes our mountain valleys to change to a stunning rainbow of colors?
 Beyond the beauty, there is a science behind this chemical color change.